elixir-lsp/elixir-ls/README.md

 ## Code completion

-ElixirLS provides an advanced code completion provider, which is built on top of the [Elixir Sense](https://github.com/elixir-lsp/elixir_sense) library.
+ElixirLS provides an advanced code completion provider.
 This provider uses two main mechanisms to provide suggestions to the user.

 The first mechanism is reflection, which involves getting information about compiled modules from the Erlang and Elixir APIs.
 This mechanism provides precise results, but it is not well suited for on-demand completion of symbols from the currently edited file.
 The compiled version of the code may be outdated or the file may not even compile, which can lead to inaccurate results.